 Recommended Hotel: Residence Inn Indianapolis Downtown on the Canal

-Many zoos across the country offer special events for younger kids around Halloween.
-For example, at the Philadelphia Zoo
+Many zoos across the country offer “Boo at the Zoo” programs for younger kids around Halloween.
+For example, at the Philadelphia Zoo, kids can trick or treat and enjoy animal encounters on select dates in October.

-Kids can enjoy nightly costume parades, trick or treating, "Spooktacular Story Time," seasonal crafts and a Monster Bash Dance Party at Great Wolf Lodge
+Kids can enjoy nightly costume parades, trick or treating, “Spooktacular Story Time,” seasonal crafts and a Monster Bash Dance Party at Great Wolf Lodge.
+Popular locations include Wisconsin Dells and the Pocono Mountains, and events take place throughout the month of October.

 Recommended Hotel: Great Wolf Lodge Concord

-'s signature event for Halloween, HalloWeekends, can be quite scary at night for those under 13, but is great for youngsters during the day.
+Cedar Point‘s signature Halloween event for kids, HalloWeekends can be quite scary at night for those under 13, but is great for youngsters during the day.
 Kids can explore the Magical House on Boo Hill, visit Planet Spooky (Planet Snoopy) and catch a themed parade, all included in the regular admission price, in addition to rides and attractions.
-Events take place Sept.
-15 to Oct.
-28, 2017 (weekends only).
+Events take place on weekends in September and October.

 Recommended Hotel: Kalahari Resorts & Conventions – Sandusky, Ohio